TAPS Working Group

 transport protocols, or to configure the behavior of generic

 transport protocol features.
-These properties can take the form
+These properties Properties can take the form

 type (such as a Wi-Fi connection, connection or a Cellular LTE connection),